MrRobot11-11/Brewers-Roster/README.md

 # Brewers Roster

-A simple website showing the brewers roster.
-Mainly used html, css, and javascript to build the site.
+A simple website showing the Brewers roster.
+Mainly used HTML, CSS, and JavaScript to build the site.